Hot Cross Buns

 You want the dough to rise in a warm place free from cold drafts.
 You have many options for proofing bread dough, even if it is cold outside.
 On chillier days, you can use your oven, a slow cooker or a proofing box.
 If your bread is not rising, we have some helpful tips for troubleshooting, including checking for older yeast or water that’s not the correct temperature.

-What should I do if I let it rise for too long?
+What should I do if I let the dough rise for too long?

 If your dough has risen too much, you can reshape it and let it rest again for an additional rise.